loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 ```

 Please note, that in the example above the regular expression in `pairSeparator` defines lines starting with `//` a part of a separator.
-So now we have a `// comment` feature as well.
+So now we have a `// comment` feature here as well.

 ### Using MDC in labels